ScazLab/HRC-model-set/Bracket STL Files/README.md

 ## The Parts

 * "ChairBack"
-	* refers to the L shaped connection piece which connects two perpendicular dowels
+	* refers to the L shaped connection piece which connects two perpendicular dowels and a plywood piece at its corner
 * "ChairLeft"
 	* refers to the left-side bracket that connects the chair seat to the back left leg and left dowel of the seat back
 * "ChairRight"